BreakingBytes/breakingbytes.github.io/content/future-of-science.md

 In the future money is obsolete, currency is your reputation, and you earn it but contributing to open source data, science, and software.
 What is open source?
 Software seems to dominate open source, but open science, open data, and open art are also important.
+Content is not only digital, but also material.
+An open science experiment or open educational lesson plan.
+It's the ultimate socialist sharing economy.
+So how does it thrive?